 - 1. Reset the appliance two more times to ensure that all of the air has been purged from the gas line. - 2.
 If the burner lights momentarily but does not sustain ignition, verify that the inlet pressure is not greater than 10.5" WC (2.59 kPa) for natural gas and 14.0" WC (3.45 kPa) for propane gas or lower than the minimal supply pressure which is 4.0" WC (.09kPa) for natural gas and 11.0"WC (2.74 kPa) for propane gas.
-Also, verify that the manifold pressure is correct, that is, 4.0"WC (.98kPa) for natural gas and 10.0"WC (2.46kPa) for propane gas for the 120 and 150 models and 0"WC (0kPa) for both natural and propane gas 199 and 250 models.
+Also, verify that the manifold pressure is correct, that is, 0"WC (0kPa) for both natural and propane gas 199 models.
 If the manifold pressure is not correct then adjust accordingly.
-See "ADJUSTMENT PROCEDURE" in "OPERATING INSTRUCTIONS" sections for manifold pressure adjustment procedure. - Check for the reversed polarity in the supply wiring.
+See "ADJUSTMENT PROCEDURE" in "OPERATING INSTRUCTIONS" sections for manifold pressure adjustment procedure. - 3.
+Check for the reversed polarity in the supply wiring.
 This controller is polarity sensitive.
 If the hot and neutral supply wires are reversed, the controller will not sense flame.
 Reverse the supply wires and try to fire the unit.

-NOTE: Always turn off and disconnect main supply wiring before servicing the unit.
+NOTE: Always turn off and disconnect main supply wiring before servicing the unit

-- Check connecting wire to the flame sensor.
-Verify that the flame sensor has not been damaged in any way. - Verify that the air supply is adequate.
+- 4. Check connecting wire to the flame sensor.
+Verify that the flame sensor has not been damaged in any way. - 5.
+Verify that the air supply is adequate.
 The air inlet screen or blower wheel may be restricted.
 Also, check the installation for proper ventilation.
-See AIR REQUIREMENTS. - Check the venting system for the correct sizing, excess or insufficient.
+See AIR REQUIREMENTS. - 6.
+Check the venting system for the correct sizing, excess or insufficient.
 See VENTING. - 7.
-Check for maximum inlet pressure of 10.5"WC (2.59 kPa) for natural gas and 14.0"WC (3.45 kPa) for propane gas and the manifold pressure which is 4.0"WC (.98 kPa) for natural gas and 10.0"WC (2.46 kPa) for propane gas for the 120 and 150 models and 0"WC (o kPa) for both natural and propane gas 199 and 250 models.
+Check for maximum inlet pressure of 10.5"WC (2.59 kPa) for natural gas and 14.0"WC (3.45 kPa) for propane gas and the manifold pressure which is 0"WC (o kPa) for both natural and propane gas 199 models.
 Please note that the manifold pressure listed is the maximum value for the manifold pressure.
 Do not set the manifold pressure higher than the value show in Table 4.
-OVER FIRING the heater will result in a rough ignition and/or noisy operation. - Confirm that the air inlet screen (see Figures 7 & 8) is free of obstructions.
+OVER FIRING the heater will result in a rough ignition and/or noisy operation. - 8.
+Confirm that the air inlet screen (see Figures 7 & 8) is free of obstructions.